rogtobias/pizza-order/README.md

 * Click the Clone or Download button
 * Save it to your machine
 * Double click on the index.html

+## Specs
+* If the user doesn't select anything and doesn't hit submit, nothing happens.
+* If the user just hit submit.
+The app will display the price of $12.99; the price for a regular pizza with 3 cheese topping.
+* If the user selects different sizes and toppings upon submit, it will calculate the different prices based upon their selections.
+For example, the user selects a size of pizza, the app will have a base price based upon that selection.
+Then when the user selects the topping package, the app will then add the cost to cover that to the total cost.
+The total cost will then be displayed on the right size of the screen.
+* After the user hits submit and the app runs, the user can input a new pizza and hit submit.
+A new total cost will be displayed where the old price was located.

 ## Known Bugs